Jason Schwartzman • September 29, 2025

 Once the damaged pipe is exposed, our team carries out a complete replacement of the affected main drain or water line — we never perform spot repairs.
 Partial fixes are not possible and don’t meet our standards or code requirements.

-We install PVC SDR 28 pipe for underground drain lines, and Type K copper for water service lines, as mandated by NPC 2021 and local plumbing codes.
+We install PVC SDR 28 pipe for underground drain lines, and Type K copper for water service lines, as mandated by the National Plumbing Code as well as local Bylaws.
 This ensures a durable, leak-free installation that meets all regulatory standards.

 By replacing the entire section from access point to connection, we prevent future failures, eliminate weak spots, and give homeowners peace of mind that their plumbing system is built to last.